 "We [my team] seem to be operating in a space that is very much ahead of the curve, which I find very challenging and exciting.
 I think in large part this has to do with our senior leadership and other key stakeholders."

 "I enjoy working in such a strong team environment; I enjoy working in a place where humor and productivity are not mutually exclusive; I enjoy working in a place where a crisis is handled calmly; I enjoy having a flexible schedule; and, I enjoy working where my boss recognizes that her employees are human and have a life outside of ITG."

 From fun runs to group volunteer opportunities, and from departmental outings to annual staff recognition events, ITG cultivates a thriving employee culture.

 In 2012, ITG began an annual contest dubbed “Innovation Day.”
-Like popular FedEx days, ITG’s Innovation Day gives our staff a 24-hour cycle to come up with products, tools, and services to improve both ITG and the larger OHSU community.
+Like popular ShipIt Days, ITG’s Innovation Day gives our staff a 24-hour cycle to come up with products, tools, and services to improve both ITG and the larger OHSU community.
 These resulting projects are presented to ITG staff, awarded prizes, and considered for production.

 ITG participates in Students Recycling Used Technology (StRUT) a state-wide organization that supports Oregon school children with:

 - Technology resources for schools